awsdocs/aws-doc-sdk-examples/README.md

 # AWS SDK Code Examples

-This repository contains code examples that demonstrate how to use the [AWSK SDKs](https://aws.amazon.com/developer/tools/) to interact with [AWS services](https://aws.amazon.com/products).
+This repository contains code examples that demonstrate how to use the [AWS SDKs](https://aws.amazon.com/developer/tools/) to interact with [AWS services](https://aws.amazon.com/products).

 Many examples are injected into the [AWS Documentation](https://docs.aws.amazon.com).